FloWsnr/simon-snake/README.md

 # Path Following Snake Game

 A unique twist on the classic Snake game where you must follow a colored path to reach the food!
+Coded with Claude, so expect some errors or weird choices...

 ## Features